elliecodestheweb/elliecodestheweb/README.md

 ### Hi there 👋 I'm Ellie (she/her)!
 I'm a San Diego based front end web developer and nap enthusiast.
-I'm currently a web content designer.
+I'm currently a web content designer working on my front end skills.
+I pretty much work with HTML, CSS, JavaScript, and making websites responsive.
+I hope to continue my learning and dive into React or some web design.
+I was self-directed in my learning for a few years, so I love to share resources and articles for new developers!
 I was also a student of San Diego Workforce Partnership & UCSD Extension's Income Share Agreement program and just graduated in December 2020.

-I would love to connect with others to both learn from and be a resource to the community!
+As someone with a non-traditional tech background, I am still learning so much every day and want to get better at what I do. 🌱

 ## Random Facts:
-- ✨ I love all things Disney!
+- ✨ I love all things Disney and would live at Disneyland if I could. 🏰
-- ✨ I'm currently working as a Web Content Designer.
+- ✨ I buy too many Udemy courses that I never complete. 📚
-- ✨ I own more nail polish than I could possibly use but I LOVE IT.
+- ✨ I own more nail polish than I could possibly use. 💅
 - ✨ I'm a synesthete - I have chromesthesia! 🎶🌈

 ## Get connected!